 “The perceived great Republican advantage of having all this outside money didn’t, in fact, produce the expected results,” said Potter, a former Federal Election Commission chairman.
 “That opens up the possibility for changes.”

-Wertheimer, president of Democracy 21, said the DISCLOSE Act’s backers will look for opportunities to work with Republicans, such as Murkowski, above, who have voiced support for disclosure in a bid to come up with a new version of the legislation that draws bipartisan support.
+First up will be efforts to revive the Democrat-authored DISCLOSE Act, Democracy 21 President Fred Wertheimer said.
+He said the bill’s backers will look for opportunities to work with Republicans, such as Sen. Lisa Murkowski of Alaska, who have voiced support for disclosure in a bid to come up with a new version of the legislation that draws bipartisan support.